-Hiring a car in Ireland is easy, but remember, nothing too big!
+Hiring a car in Ireland is easy, but remember, don’t hire anything too big!
 The roads are pretty narrow and windy, and if you are coming from America, you won’t be used to them.

 #7: Insurance For Ireland

 You will hear a lot of people saying how renting a car in Ireland is super expensive due to the waivers they insist you have; this can be true.
 To get around this, and to save yourself hundreds of euros, make sure that your insurance company allows for this excess waiver.